mikolaj1244/ML_predict_labels/README.md

 # Predicted lables
-Predicted lables by SVC model are available in csv file
+Predicted lables by SVC model are available in lables folder.